Mediation Advocacy Skills Training

 14. Preparing for the private sessions

 The programme is designed for anyone who provides professional legal advice - solicitors (contentious and non-contentious), barristers and in-house counsel.
 The programme will be tailored to accommodate the level of pre-existing knowledge, experience and seniority of the delegates in order for delegates to train with their peers.

 The course is eligible for Law Society and Bar Council CPD hours on a modular basis.

 The in-company fee includes training delivery and the provision of course materials.
 The fee excludes faculty travel and subsistence expenses, accommodation and catering.

-For more information or to book a place, contact CEDR Skills on:
+This course is bespoke to client requirements.
+For more information please contact CEDR Skills on: